-Tips for Employee/Supervisor Discussions About Breastfeeding
+Tips for Employee/Supervisor Discussions About Chest/Breastfeeding

-If you are planning to breastfeed your baby and you don’t have a private office, you’ll need to discuss and plan lactation accommodations with your supervisor.
+If you are planning to chest/breastfeed your baby and you don’t have a private office, you’ll need to discuss and plan lactation accommodations with your supervisor.
 Be prepared to take the time to educate your supervisor and work together on a plan for pumping when you return from your leave.

 - The Patient Protection and Affordable Care Act (ACA) includes guidelines that require insurance companies to cover certain women's preventive services such as breast feeding support, supplies and counseling.

-- In addition, the ACA amends the Fair Labor Standards Act of 1938 by requiring employers to provide reasonable break time and a place, other than a restroom, that is private and clean for a mother to express milk.
+- In addition, the ACA amends the Fair Labor Standards Act of 1938 by requiring employers to provide reasonable break time and a place, other than a restroom, that is private and clean for a parent to express milk.

 - Refer to the experts including the American Academy of Pediatrics (AAP).
-The AAP recommends that mothers breastfeed exclusively for their baby’s first six months of life and continue breastfeeding through their baby’s first year of life.
+The AAP recommends that parents breastfeed exclusively for their baby’s first six months of life and continue breastfeeding through their baby’s first year of life.